portainer/portainer-docs/docs/v2.0/upgrade/upgrade.md

+# Upgrade from CE to Portainer Business

+Instructions to go from CE to Portainer Business can be found here.

 # Portainer Version Upgrade Path

 We have tested and validated Portainer Version Upgrades from 1.24.0 to the latest (2.1.1).
 Although un-tested, it is possible an upgrade path that has not been validated might work.